lijiawei326/VOCdataset/README.md

-# VOCdataset
-Quick and easy to use VOCdataset
+# Quick and easy to use VOCdataset

 ## Dataset
 We define a class named VOCDetection, it can choose the data mode in the dataset at will.\